NEWS

 from Playbill.com

-"a fast-paced and characterful stand-up routine, with performer, Stephen Brower, deftly handling the robotic physicality while landing every joke...
+"A fast-paced and characterful stand-up routine, with performer, Stephen Brower, deftly handling the robotic physicality while landing every joke...
 This is some sophisticated writing.
 It’s not just a stand-up routine, nor is it just a play or a gimmick.
 Like Billie, Palatable Gay Robot is complex, hilarious, and human."

 by Ben Connaughton